PROJECT ACRONYM: EURO-LABS – EUROpean Laboratories for Accelerator Based Science

 The project brings together, for the first time, the three research communities of nuclear physics, accelerator and detector technologies for high energy physics, in a pioneering super-community of sub-atomic scientists.

-It provides effective access to a network of 33 Research Infrastructures (RIs) to conduct curiosity-based research, addressing fundamental questions and technological challenges and advancing projects with broad societal impact, fostering knowledge sharing between scientific fields and enhancing Europe’s potential for successfully facing future challenges.
+It provides effective access to a network of 47 Research Infrastructures (including 3 RIs with Virtual Access) to conduct curiosity-based research, addressing fundamental questions and technological challenges and advancing projects with broad societal impact, fostering knowledge sharing between scientific fields and enhancing Europe’s potential for successfully facing future challenges.

 It allows a synergic implementation of best practices for data management and activities relating to targeted service improvements at these RIs.
 Joint training activities are foreseen to develop the skills of the next generation researchers to optimally use the RIs services for scientific and technological discoveries.

-For conducting high impact research, fostering the sharing of knowledge and technologies across scientific fields.
+Fostering the sharing of knowledge and technologies across scientific fields;

-Build a super community of sub-atomic researchers and the associated technical staff.
+Building up a super community of sub-atomic researchers and the associated technical staff;